pulumi/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/gcp-native/_index.md

 ## Getting Started

-GCP Native is currently in *public preview*.
+GCP Native is currently in <strong> public preview </strong>.
 The quickest way to get started with GCP is to follow the steps described in the [README](https://github.com/pulumi/pulumi-gcp-native#readme).

 Some interesting examples are available complete with instructions:

 * [Google Cloud Functions](https://github.com/pulumi/examples/tree/master/gcp-ts-functions): Create a serverless function
 * [Google Kubernetes Engine](https://github.com/pulumi/examples/tree/master/gcp-ts-gke): Create a GKE cluster and deploy an NGINX pod into it
-* [Ruby on Rails on GKE and Google Cloud SQL](https://github.com/pulumi/examples/tree/master/gcp-ts-k8s-ruby-on-rails-postgresql): Containerized Ruby on Rails app using Google Cloud SQL PostgresSQL, GKE and Docker Hub.
+* [Ruby on Rails on GKE and Google Cloud SQL](https://github.com/pulumi/examples/tree/master/gcp-ts-k8s-ruby-on-rails-postgresql): Containerized Ruby on Rails app using Google Cloud SQL PostgresSQL, GKE and GCP container registry.

 ## Example